 In layman’s language, it may be stated that in multi-factor authentication, solely password would not be the only factor of authentication.
 A user needs to provide some more inputs besides password to validate his/her identity.
 Thus, multi-factor authentication has proven to be a security solution that helps in restricting and blocking unauthorized and illegal access from malicious users.
 Two-factor authentication (2FA) is one of the easiest, simplest, and widely used multi-factor authentication methods, which most organizations are implementing or willing to adopt.

-As the name specifies, single sign-on (SSO) requires the user to sign-in only once and may get access to multiple application and services every time for a specified duration.
-Single sign-on leverage users to perform a master sign-on at very starting of their work such that the SSO solution authenticates the user’s credential and store it to perform later logins on user’s behalf to other inter-connected yet independent application & systems, within a certain domain or network boundary.
+As the name suggests, single sign-on (SSO) requires the user to sign-in only once and gain access to multiple applications and services.
+Single sign-on leverages users to perform a master sign-in, authenticate the user’s credentials, and store it to perform logins later on the user’s behalf to other inter-connected yet independent application & systems, within a certain domain or network boundary.